Articles & Guides

 13. Ask questions

-Don’t be afraid to speak up — and check out the American Cancer Society’s list of specific questions that patients and families should ask their oncologist.
+Don’t be afraid to speak up — and check out the American Cancer Society for a list of questions patients and families should ask their oncologist.

 “Though every cancer diagnosis is different, it’s almost always a very emotional experience for the patient and their family,” says Massie.